sandialabs/MEWS/README.md

 Directories
   * mews - Python package
-  * documentation - UNDER CONSTRUCTION - inital build available on ReadTheDocs (https://mews.readthedocs.io/en/latest/)
+  * docs - UNDER CONSTRUCTION - inital build available on ReadTheDocs (https://mews.readthedocs.io/en/latest/)
+  * information - contains general information about MEWS
   * examples - two scripts showing how to use the 'Extremes' class to create heat waves via Energy Plus and DOE2 and one script demonstrating how to accesss the CMIP6 database